 - One page server (1) lets the Stone start a shared page cache and monitor (2) on the client node.
 The page server and monitor processes will be owned by the user who started the Stone (or by the captive account), so the owner must have an account on the client node.
-The cache itself will have the same owner and group as the Stone. - The other page server (3) lets the Gem session process (the linked application) access the repository on the server.
-There will be one such page server process on the server node for each session logged in from a remote node; its owner (which may be a captive account) must have an account on the server.
-The page server process (through its owner) must have read-write permission for the repository.
+The cache itself will have the same owner and group as the Stone.
+The linked application must have permission to access the cache, either through group membership or through an S bit on the application executable. - The other page server (3) lets the Gem session process (the linked application) access the repository on the server.
+There will be one such page server process on the server node for each session logged in from a remote node; its owner

+(which may be a captive account) must have an account on the server.
+The page server process must have read-write permission for the repository, either through group membership or through an S bit on the pgsvrmain executable.